lightning-goats/Opti_Taco_Feeder/README.md

 ## Setup

 1. Set the `wallet` variable to your LNBits wallet ID.
-2. Set the `LNURL` variable to your LNURL from LNBits LNULP extension.
+2. Set the `LNURL` variable to your LNURL from LNBits LNURLP extension.
 3. Set the `server` variable to your LNBits server URL (`legend.lnbits.com` by default).
 4. Set the `christine` variable to your desired limit in sats.
 (Easter Egg)